ziyiyin97/ziyiyin97.github.io/_pages/teaching.md

 author_profile: true
 ---

-* EPASS Tutor, Emory University, 2018-2019
+* EPASS Tutor, Emory University, May 2018 - May 2019

-EPASS Tutor for MATH 250/361/362: Foundation of Mathematics, Probability and Statistics I&II
+EPASS Tutor for MATH 250/361/362: Foundation of Mathematics, Probability and Statistics I & II